-- Unit 6: Market Failure and the Role of Government
+Unit 6: Market Failure and the Role of Government

 The course will have daily and weekly assignments.
 Daily assignments will consist of watching short, recorded videos, reading selected articles, and researching unit related materials.
 Additionally, there are weekly quizzes and/or unit tests.
-Weekly assignments entail assigned readings that incorporate techniques to measure reading comprehension and concept mastery.
-Finally, lively interactive synchronized meeting that promote discussions will include interactive graphing exercises demonstrating the application of theory and behavioral outcomes.
+Weekly assignments include assigned readings that incorporate techniques to measure reading comprehension and concept mastery.
+Our lively interactive synchronized meetings that promote discussions will include interactive graphing exercises demonstrating the application of theory and behavioral outcomes.

 Weekly assignments put into action a three-step process.
 The process begins when the Instructor demonstrates a concept/activity, then all classmates together demonstrate a collective understanding of the concept/activity, followed by the student independently demonstrating mastery of a concept/activity.
 The real learning begins with sharing the experiences and results of these activities with all so that we can all learn (Instructor included) through shared experiences.
 Learning by doing is the best way to build topical self-efficacy.

 Live classes reinforce microeconomic concepts.
 A Bayesian approach to the course work helps ensure that learning continuously builds upon prior knowledge gained.
 As such, the approach enhances student critical thinking and inference into potential outcomes when presented with new concepts and new economic situations.

-Live classes include activities such as Jeopardy-type game challenges, sharing of topic related to economic current events that apply theory to the real world, and structured debates where students take an economic system (capitalism to communism) and square off to their respective debate corners😊
+These live classes include activities such as Jeopardy-type game challenges, sharing of topics related to economic current events that apply theory to the real world, and structured debates where students take an economic system (capitalism to communism) and square off to their respective debate corners.

 Who should enroll?

 - High speed, broadband Internet

-- Sound card and microphone and camera for live sessions.
+- Sound card, microphone, and camera for live sessions

 - Streaming video capabilities to watch recorded lectures and or assigned videos

-- Weekly assignments are downloaded as PDF or word doc files into Canvas.
+- Weekly assignments are downloaded into Canvas as PDF or Word document files

-- Homework is uploaded as a PDF or word doc as stated in the assignment.
+- Homework is uploaded as a PDF or Word document as stated in the assignment

 Evaluation and Feedback